heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 #### Stream Cyphers

+Stream cyphers work by flipping the bits of a plaintext one bit at a time using the XOR operator against another sequence of bits (known as the keystream)
+Every bit of the plaintext is XOR-ed against the corresponding bit of the keystream.
+The keystream is generated pseudo-randomly by the algorithm, and typically is initialised with a seed value.
+The same seed value will produce the same keystream which in turn lets the receiver decrypt the cyphertext.
+This means that the seed value is the secret key, and it has to be generated randomly and should not be reused.

+Benefits:

+    - Fast, built on XOR operations instead of complicated math algorithms
+    - Ability to decrypt any chunk instead of the whole file (e.g. for video seeking)

+Examples of Stream Cyphers:

-RC4/ARCFOUR/ARC4 (older versions of SSL/TLS, but not recommended) ChaCha20 (used in TLS)
+    - RC4/ARCFOUR/ARC4 (older versions of SSL/TLS, but not recommended)
+    - ChaCha20 (used in TLS)

 ### Asymmetric Algorithms